 Cycle design and optimization

-These temperatures are the collapse temperature (Tc) and the glass transition temperature of the maximally freeze-concentrated solution (Tg´) and are determined by freeze-drying microscopy (FDM) and differential scanning calorimetry (DSC), respectively.
+These temperatures – including the collapse temperature (Tc) and the glass transition temperature of the maximally freeze-concentrated solution (Tg´) – are determined by dedicated analytical techniques, such as the freeze-drying microscopy (FDM) and differential scanning calorimetry (DSC), respectively.
 Based on these temperatures appropriate process parameters are chosen.

 - Freezing rate